hal9ai/hal9/README.md

 A template provides ready to use code with specific technologies and use cases.
 If you already have code, you can skip this step.

-Send a PR if you want to add additional templates.

 ## Development

 To make changes to your project, open `my-project/` in your IDE and modify `my-project/app.py`.